Frequently Asked Questions

 Payment is due at the beginning of the class or you will be refused admittance unless prior arrangements have been made.
 We can accept three different types of payment: online payment via credit card, personal check OR inter-department order (IDO).
 We cannot accept cash.

 Please make your check payable to University of Maine.
+Include all other pertinent information.
+Ensure that the attendee’s name is present on the check.

 I have a cold, can I participate?